udaan-iitt/website/src/posts/blog/2021_Sep/sibi.md

 title: "RIYA@OSU: The best learning experience I could have had during a global pandemic!"
 category: "Experiences"
 date: "2021-06-06 10:00:00 +09:00"
 desc: "The Ohio State University is a public research university in Columbus, Ohio.
-It has been ranked by major institutional rankings as among the best public universities in the United States."
+It has been ranked by major institutional rankings as among the best public universities in the United States.
+Join Sibi as he narrates his internship experience at the Research Internship for Young Academics (RIYA)"
 thumbnail: "./images/ohio.jpg"
 authors: "Sibibalan"
 starred: "false"